 (I, II) System modeling through an energy flow approach is presented, with examples from linear electrical, mechanical, fluid and/or thermal systems.
 Analysis of system response in both the time domain and frequency domain is discussed in detail.
 Feedback control design techniques, including PID, are analyzed using both analytical and computational methods.
-Prerequisites: EENG281 or EENG282 or PHGN215, and MATH225.
 3 hours lecture; 3 semester hours.
+Prerequisite: EENG281 or EENG282 or PHGN215 (C- or better) and MATH225.

 EENG310.
 INFORMATION SYSTEMS SCIENCE I. 4.0 Semester Hrs.
-Equivalent with EENG388,EGGN388,
+Equivalent with EENG388,

-(I, II) The interpretation, representation and analysis of time-varying phenomena as signals which convey information and noise; applications are drawn from filtering, audio and image processing, and communications.
+(I, II) The interpretation, representation and analysis of timevarying phenomena as signals which convey information and noise; applications are drawn from filtering, audio and image processing, and communications.
 Topics include convolution, Fourier series and transforms, sampling and discrete-time processing of continuous-time signals, modulation, and z-transforms.
-Prerequisites: (EENG281 or EENG282 or PHGN215) and MATH225.
 3 hours lecture; 1 hour recitation, 4 semester hours.
+Prerequisite: EENG281 or EENG282 or PHGN215 (C- or better) and MATH225.